RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4270-Breakout-Board/AT-Command-Manual/README.md

 Listed are the summary of pins of the RAK4270 Breakout Board:

 :::tip 📝 NOTE:
-Not all pins of RAK4270 module are exposed on the RAK4270 Breakout board header connectors.
-Below are the pins available on the RAK4270 Module that are on this Breakout board.
+Not all pins of the RAK4270 module are exposed on the RAK4270 Breakout board header connectors.
+Below are the pins available on the RAK4270 Module that is on this Breakout board.
 For complete RAK4270 module pinouts information, refer to the [datasheet](/Product-Categories/WisDuo/RAK4270-Module/Datasheet/#pin-definition).
 :::

 1. **About the UART pin**:
     - Pin 5 (RX1) and Pin 4 (TX1) are reserved for UART1.
     - Pin 1 (RX2) and Pin 2 (TX2) are reserved for UART2.
-    - During sleep, Pin 5 (RX1) and Pin 1 (RX3) are automatically configured as wake up pins and in external interrupt mode with internal pull-down resistor.
+    - During sleep, Pin 5 (RX1) and Pin 1 (RX3) are automatically configured as wake up pins and in external interrupt mode with an internal pull-down resistor.
 Wake-up will be triggered by a rising edge on these RX pins.

 2. **About the SWD Debug Pin**: Pin 7 (SWDIO) and Pin 8 (SWCLK) are used for SWD debug port.

-3. **About the Power Pin**: The power pins on the RAK4270 module includes VDD on Pin 20 and Ground pins (GND) are on the Pin 11, Pin 13, Pin 14, and Pin 19.
+3. **About the Power Pin**: The power pins on the RAK4270 module include VDD on Pin 20 and Ground pins (GND) are on Pin 11, Pin 13, Pin 14, and Pin 19.

 4. **About the Reset Pin**: The reset pin on the RAK4270 module is Pin 18 (MCU_NRST).